India News | Govt Ready for Structured Debate; Speaker Will Decide on Ethics Panel Report on Mahua Moitra, Says Pralhad Joshi After All-party Meeting | LatestLY

 New Delhi [India], December 2 (ANI): Parliamentary Affairs Minister Pralhad Joshi on Saturday said that the Government is fully ready for structured debate and they have requested the opposition to let the House function smoothly.

-Joshi earlier today chaired a meeting of all floor leaders of political parties both houses of Parliament ahead of the Winter Session that begins on December 4.
+A meeting of all floor leaders of political parties of both houses of Parliament was held today ahead of the Winter Session that begins on December 4.

 "There have been demands for Short Duration, Calling Attention and Zero Hour.
 We conduct Zero Hour in both Houses almost regularly.
 We have held Short Duration discussions also.
 We have said that we are ready for discussion, but they will also have to follow the procedure for a structured debate," Joshi said.